fbpx

 • Boilermaking

-Veterans with mesothelioma can learn whether their military service caused the cancer.
-This information is important for accessing monthly benefits through the U.S. Department of Veterans Affairs.
-Learn more in our free Veterans Support Guide.
+Veterans with mesothelioma should learn whether their military service caused their cancer, as this information is important for accessing monthly benefits through the U.S. Department of Veterans Affairs.
+To learn more about your military service and the connection to asbestos exposure, connect with our veterans patient advocate, retired LCDR Carl Jewett.

 Asbestos in Military Family Housing

-An investigation of U.S. family military housing in 2020 found that asbestos was rampant in the houses and posed a risk to military members and their families.
+In 2020, the investigation found that asbestos was rampant in the houses and posed a risk to military members and their families.

 The U.S. Department of Defense (DoD) received a scathing evaluation of its management of government-owned and government-controlled military family housing.
 The DoD Office of Inspector General, which is an independent entity of the DoD, assessed the presence of numerous health risks, including asbestos.

-“Unfortunately, these findings are unsurprising to me and all other veterans or current military personnel who have lived in older on-base housing,” said LCDR Carl Jewett, who served in the Navy for 24 years.
+“Unfortunately, these findings are not surprising to me and all other veterans or current military personnel who have lived in older on-base housing,” Carl said.
 “I can remember military buildings that had asbestos in the floor tiles, drywall, HVAC room and even caulk around the windows.
-Of course asbestos is in on-base housing for military families.”
+Of course, asbestos is in on-base housing for military families.”

 • U.S. Army Garrison Humphreys (Republic of Korea)